 So often, the problem with Knowledge Bases is that they are hard to understand.
 Either the knowledge articles do contain the knowledge and it's just not communicated that well, or the Knowledge base is hard to coordinate.
 So what do you do?

 Good length for a Knowledge Base article

 No one wants to read a 50 page manual.
-Make sure your knowledge base ariticles are as short and to the point as you can make them.
+Make sure your knowledge base articles are as short and to the point as you can make them.
 A good rule of thumb is that the article should fit "above the fold".
 That is to say, you should never have to scroll to read the article.

 But be pragmatic - if you need to fit more information, you should.
-And if everything you need to say is best summarised in three sentences, then let the whole article be three sentences.
+And if everything you need to say is best summarized in three sentences, then let the whole article be three sentences.

 Focus on the context of the query

 We always recommend speaking the language of your end users instead of industry jargon as much as possible.
 It helps them navigate Self-Service Portals better, and it makes sure they feel like you and them are on the same page.
-Similarly, it helps them understand your knowledge base aricles easier.
+Similarly, it helps them understand your knowledge base articles easier.

 The important thing to understand here is you should focus on a solution to the context of the users situation - not error codes and how to deal with them.
 Phrase the problem in a way the user understands "Printer is not working" rather than "printer shows error code 330219".
 Bring in technical things like error codes and serial numbers only if you definitely need to.